-• The SENCO attends appropriate courses and conferences as they arise.
-Relevant information from these courses can be developed on the SEND board in the Staffroom and a folder is now also used to share information from the courses accordingly.

-- Other Teachers and Teaching Assistants attend SEND courses which link to their strengths / interest and have a particular bearing on children they are supporting.
+- The SENCO attends appropriate courses and conferences as they arise.
+Relevant information from these courses can be developed on the SEND board in the Staffroom. - Other Teachers and Teaching Assistants attend SEND courses which link to their strengths / interest and have a particular bearing on children they are supporting.
 Link to audit of Teaching Teams strengths. - Staff Meetings are held periodically to address SEND issues and training also takes place within this time. - Use of 'Outreach' Support as and when necessary.
 SENCO will co-ordinate this support.